Helinoo/t3/README.md

-A database for a hypothetical music school that handles lectures, students, instructors, instruments and rental
+A database for a hypothetical music school that handles lessons, students, instructors, instruments and rental

 myFirstCM - A conceptual model for the school made in Astah